james-morrison/hebtools/README.md

 each buoy.
 This uses data from the monthly *wave_height_dataframe* files, statistics are then calculated on the wave sets and then exported as an Excel workbook ( .xlsx file ).
 This module needs to be passed a path to a buoy data directory, the set size used for statistic calculation are the raw file names.

-The **problem\_file\_concat** module produces a csv file with the filenames of all raw files that could not be processed, this module can be run after **parse_raw**.

 The project was developed with data received from Waverider MKII and MKIII buoys with RFBuoy v2.1.27 producing the raw files.
 The AWAC was a 1MHz device and